-- 1. Allocating and levying assessments. - 2.
-Approving budgets. - 3.
-Exercising control over facilities and properties. - 4.
-Controlling the use of funds generated by the District. - 5.
-Approving the hiring and firing of key personnel. - 6.
-Financing improvements.
+- 1. Allocating and levying assessments.

+- 2. Approving budgets.

+- 3. Approving the hiring and firing of key personnel.

+- 4. Financing improvements.

 The financial statements were prepared in accordance with Governmental Accounting Standards Board ("GASB") Statements.
 Under the provisions of those standards, the financial reporting entity consists of the primary government, organizations for which the District is considered to be financially accountable and other organizations for which the nature and significance of their relationship with the District are such that, if excluded, the financial statements of the District would be considered incomplete or misleading.
 There are no entities considered to be component units of the District; therefore, the financial statements include only the operations of the District.